apache/seatunnel/docs/en/connector-v2/sink/Jdbc.md

 ### enable_upsert [boolean]

-Enable upsert by primary_keys exist, If the task only has `insert`, setting this parameter to `false` can speed up data import
+Enable upsert by primary_keys exist, If the task has no key duplicate data, setting this parameter to `false` can speed up data import

 ## tips